eggman64/go-zendesk/README.md

 ## Copyright and license

-Copyright © 2017 MEDIGO GmbH. go-zendesk is licensed under the MIT License.
-See LICENSE for the full license text.
+Copyright © 2019 MEDIGO GmbH. go-zendesk is licensed under the MIT License.
+See [LICENSE]() for the full license text.